Molten Chocolate Cakes

 Spoon the batter evenly into the prepared ramekins.

-They’ll puff up just over the edge of the ramekins.
+They’ll puff up just over the edge of the ramekins when done.
 Be sure not to overcook them, or the centers won’t be molten.
 Let the cakes sit in the ramekins for a minute, then carefully invert them onto plates.

-Dust with confectioners’ sugar and serve with vanilla ice cream or sweetened whipped cream and berries.
+Dust with confectioners’ sugar and serve with vanilla ice cream or sweetened whipped cream and fresh berries.

-Yes, the batter can be spooned into the ramekins, covered and refrigerated for several hours before baking.
-Take them out of the fridge about 30 minutes before baking so they come to room temperature.
+The batter can be spooned into the ramekins, covered, and refrigerated for several hours before baking.
+Take them out of the fridge about 30 minutes before baking so they come to room temperature, and proceed with the recipe.

 You may also like